 Coverage includes travel protection (ie. travel delay compensation, missing luggage) and health insurance (ie. if you get sick while abroad or get in an accident).

 While SafetyWing is a startup, their claims are backed and handled by Tokio Marine, an insurance firm that’s been in business for 141 years and has stellar customer reviews.
+If you’d like to read an in-depth review from a traveler that’s used SafetyWing personally, check out this post.

 . . .